Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Related Work

 \section{Related Work}

-The problem of dynamic spectrum access in both open-access and primary-secondary access scenarios has been extensively investigated in the context of cognitive radio, e.g., \cite{static_selection1,static_selection2,static_selection3,static_selection4,static_selection5,static_selection6,static_selection7,static_selection8,static_selection9,static_selection10}.
+The problem of dynamic spectrum access in both open-access and primary-secondary access scenarios has been extensively investigated in the context of cognitive radio, e.g., \cite{static_selection1,static_selection2,static_selection3,static_selection4,static_selection5,static_selection6,static_selection7,static_selection8,static_selection10}.
 These work mainly focused on static networks, in which the channel states remain unchanged during the learning and decision procedure.
 However, it has been realized that the assumption of static channel is not always true in practice.
 Recently, the problem dynamic spectrum access with varying channel states began to draw attention, using e.g., Markovian decision process (MDP) \cite{dynamic_selection2}, online learning algorithms for multi-armed bandit (MAB) problems \cite{MAB1}, and game-theoretic learning \cite{dynamic_selection1,dynamic_selection3}.
 The commonly used optimization metric in these work is to maximize the expected achievable transmission rate, which does not consider the QoS requirement in the packet delay.
 In addition, the algorithms in MDP and MAB models are mainly for scenarios with single user.
 Compared with those existing studies, this work is differentiated in that a statistical QoS requirement in packet delay is considered for a multiuser DSA network with time-varying channels.